nest/nest-simulator/doc/htmldoc/nest_behavior/random_numbers.rst

 This will create 10000 connections in total with delay values 1.0, 1.1, ..., 2.0.
 But while
-the interior delay values 1.1, ..., 1.9 will occur approximately 1000 times each, the first and last cases 1.0 and 2.0 will occur only approximately 500 times each.
+the interior delay values 1.1, ..., 1.9 will occur approximately 1000 times each, the first and last cases, 1.0 and 2.0, will occur only approximately 500 times each.
 This happens because NEST first draws the delay uniformly from :math:`[1, 2)` and then rounds to a fixed delay.
 Thus, any number from :math:`[1.05, 1.15)` will be rounded to 1.1, but only numbers in :math:`[1.0, 1.05)` will be rounded to 1.0.